STUDIO FACULTY

 LINDSAY MUELLER

-Mueller grew up in Bucks County, Pennsylvania, and she currently lives in Arlington, Virginia.
-She holds Bachelors degrees in Painting and Psychology from Boston University, and an MFA in Visual Arts from American University.
-She has exhibited her work on the east coast at venues including the American University Museum (DC), MoCA Arlington (VA), the University of Mary Washington (VA), Adah Rose Gallery (MD), the Peale Museum (MD), MarketView Arts at York College (PA), and Chautauqua Institution (NY).
-In 2023 Mueller was awarded the Bethesda Painting Young Artist award, and she was a 2025 Sondheim Art Prize semifinalist.
-Most recently she was published in Create Magazine’s “Of Land and Longing: The Language of Contemporary Landscape” Catalogue, and she was a Four Pillars Artist in Residence at Mount Gretna School of Art (PA).
+Lindsay Mueller is a sculptural painter based in Arlington, VA, whose work reimagines outdoor spaces, exploring sites of decay, interconnection, and ambiguity while examining personal and communal themes projected onto landscape.
+She constructs her pieces using plaster, paper clay, acrylics, oils, and mixed media, drawing on the American tendency to romanticize nature.
+Mueller grew up in Bucks County, PA, and holds BA degrees in Painting and Psychology from Boston University, as well as an MFA in Visual Arts from American University.
+Her work has been exhibited across the East Coast at venues including the American University Museum, MoCA Arlington (VA), Adah Rose Gallery (MD), and Chautauqua Institution (NY).
+She has received the 2023 Bethesda Painting Young Artist Award, was a 2025 Sondheim Art Prize semifinalist, and has been featured in Create Magazine while serving as a Four Pillars Artist in Residence at Mount Gretna School of Art (PA).

 JULIANA NETSCHERT